Roles and Responsibilities of Project Manager

 Who is a Project Manager?

-For leading a project, the sole responsible person, who is the spread head of a project is what known as a Project Manager.
+For leading a project, the sole responsible person, the spread head of a project, is known as a Project Manager.
 From Project Initiation to Project Delivery, he/ she manages all the aspects of the project and makes sure that the project is completed within the assigned time and gets delivered to the client.

 What is a Project Team?

-A group of individual teamed together is known as a Project Team.
+A group of individuals teamed together is known as a Project Team.
 Their objective is to complete the project within the designated time period systematically.
-As there are so many aspects of a project, a project team and a manager on a whole is required to make the project a successful one.
+As there are so many aspects of a project, a project team and a manager, on the whole, are required to make the project a successful one.

 Duties of a Project Manager

 The duties of a project manager vary from company to company.
 Also, it can be changed as per the requirement of a Project.
 There are some core responsibilities which are common in all organization.
 Here we will discuss the same:

 “A goal without a plan is just a wish.” ― Antoine de Saint-Exupéry.
 As mentioned, to achieve a certain goal, we need to run a whole project.
 In this, the role of the Project Manager is creating a roadmap or planning beforehand.
 Further approval of a project depends on the layout of the plan made for it.

 Planning consists of each of the following questions: